linuxlawson/buddy/README.md

 Save as: files/jan
 Save as: files/feb

-Whole numbers only, wont do decimals (yet).
+Whole numbers only, doesn't do decimals.
-Just round off to nearest dollar.